fairvault/user-documentation/custom-fairvault-license.md

 ---
-title: Custom FAIRVault
+title: Custom FAIRVault license
 layout: page
 permalink: '/custom-fairvault-license/'
 ---

-# Custom FAIRVault
+# Custom FAIRVault license

 *Last updated: 2025-10-13*

-The **Custom FAIRVault** option applies to datasets where **all files are restricted**.
+The **Custom FAIRVault license** option applies to datasets where **all files are restricted**.
 In such cases, there is no openly available content to which an open license can be applied.
 Instead of a public license, access and use conditions are handled **case by case** when someone requests access.

-## What “Custom FAIRVault” means
+## What "Custom FAIRVault license" means

 When every file in a dataset is restricted, a standard open data license cannot be attached.
 If access is requested, the terms of use must be defined in a **data sharing** or **data transfer agreement** between the provider and the requester.
 That agreement serves the role a license would otherwise fill and should clearly describe permitted uses, limitations, and responsibilities.